Hawaiian Islands: Ecology

 The islands are home to a multitude of endemic species.
 Since human settlement, first by Polynesians, non native trees, plants, and animals were introduced.
 These included species such as rats and pigs, that have preyed on native birds and invertebrates that initially evolved in the absence of such predators.
-The growing population of humans has also led to deforestation, forest degradation, treeless grasslands, and environmental degradation.
+The growing population of humans, especially through European and American colonization and development, has also led to deforestation, forest degradation, treeless grasslands, and environmental degradation.
 As a result, many species which depended on forest habitats and food became extinct—with many current species facing extinction.
-As humans cleared land for farming, monocultural crop production replaced multi-species systems.
+As humans cleared land for farming with the importation of industrialized farming practices through European and American encroachment, monocultural crop production replaced multi-species systems.

 The arrival of the Europeans had a more significant impact, with the promotion of large-scale single-species export agriculture and livestock grazing.
 This led to increased clearing of forests, and the development of towns, adding many more species to the list of extinct animals of the Hawaiian Islands.
 As of 2009, many of the remaining endemic species are considered endangered.

 National Monument

 On June 15, 2006, President George W. Bush issued a public proclamation creating Papahānaumokuākea Marine National Monument under the Antiquities Act of 1906.
 The Monument encompasses the northwestern Hawaiian Islands and surrounding waters, forming the largest marine wildlife reserve in the world.
 In August 2010, UNESCO's World Heritage Committee added Papahānaumokuākea to its list of World Heritage Sites.
-On August 26, 2016, President Barack Obama greatly expanded Papahānaumokuākea, quadrupling it from its original size.
+On August 26, 2016, former President Barack Obama greatly expanded Papahānaumokuākea, quadrupling it from its original size.